What Do Elements In The Same Group Have In Common

 Q: How does the periodic table help in predicting chemical reactions?

 A: The periodic table is a powerful tool for predicting chemical reactions.
 By knowing the properties of elements within a group and their electron configurations, chemists can predict how they will react with other elements.
-For example, knowing that alkali metals readily lose one electron and halogens readily gain one electron allows us to predict that they will react to form ionic compounds.
+As an example, knowing that alkali metals readily lose one electron and halogens readily gain one electron allows us to predict that they will react to form ionic compounds.

 Q: What are some common examples of elements in the same group?